Bloomsburg students participate in fundraiser for Hazleton Integration Project

 She then brought the idea to her class.

 Thursday was the first day of the trade.
-There are 6 more trades to go until the final one on April 16th.
+There are six more trades to go until the final one on April 16th.

 Some of the first trade items included: earphones, gift cards, a bracelet, a pack of pencils, chocolates, coupons, water bottles, 10 stickers, etc.